Like wine, Italian food, fashion, and landmarks, Italy is known for inventing some of the world’s leading non-alcoholic drinks and beverages.

 16. Affogato

-Affogato is a non-alcoholic Italian beverage taken as a dessert.
-It is made with espresso, chocolate shavings, and gelato served in tall, clear glass.
+Affogato is a non-alcoholic Italian beverage that is taken as a dessert.
+It is made with espresso, chocolate shavings, and gelato in tall, clear glass.

 17. Granita di Caffe con Panna

-Granita di Caffe con Panna is a simple non-alcoholic Italian beverage taken mainly in the afternoon.
-It is iced espresso with whipped cream.
+Granita di Caffe con Panna is a simple, non-alcoholic Italian beverage, usually consumed in the afternoon.
+It consists of iced espresso with whipped cream.

-It is made up of heavy cream, brewed espresso, white sugar, and cookies, served in a tumbler along with a small spoon or straw.
+It comprises heavy cream, brewed espresso, white sugar, and cookies, served in a tumbler with a small spoon or straw.

 18. Sicilian lemon granita